Article I. Name and Territory.

-Once the filer of a grievance is briefed and agrees to proceed, the HGOs are then responsible for initially gauging credibility through fact-finding.
+Once the Filer of a grievance is briefed and agrees to proceed, the HGOs are then responsible for initially gauging credibility through fact-finding.
 HGOs should assess if the grievance in question is retaliatory or otherwise an abuse of the grievance process.
 Their fact-finding process should center survivors.
-Preliminary investigation may include interviewing other people with direct experience with the specific grievance, requesting further documentation, and speak to the Filer and Subject of the grievance.
+Preliminary investigation may include interviewing other people with direct experience with the specific grievance, requesting further documentation, and speaking to the Filer and Subject of the grievance.
 The goal is to gauge credibility — not gather every fact.
-The preliminary investigation will take no more than a week, regardless Subject cooperation or the availability of evidence.
+The preliminary investigation will take no more than a week, regardless of Subject cooperation or the availability of evidence.

 The HGOs should then determine whether a grievance may be resolved via direct or indirect mediation in a sensitive manner — with the consent of the Filer — or if a grievance warrants suspending the subject and convening an ad hoc panel accountable for determining disciplinary action.

 The Filer may choose at any point to appeal to the ad hoc panel and skip the mediation process.

-If the Subject does not participate in the preliminary investigation or mediation in good faith, they will be suspended while an ad hoc panel is formed to determine disciplinary action.
+If the Subject does not participate in the preliminary investigation or mediation in good faith, they will be suspended from DSA San Diego, while an ad hoc panel is formed to determine disciplinary action.
 In the case of identity-based grievances, panels will be at least three-fifths constituted by members of the indicated identity.
 If the Filer becomes absent or unavailable for participation, the HGOs will decide whether to convene an ad hoc panel to continue the process.

 A mediation will be considered concluded when both parties agree to the terms for conclusion.
 Should either party revoke their agreement with the resolution decided by mediation, the HGOs will immediately continue the grievance process by convening an ad hoc panel.

 When an ad hoc panel makes its decision, the HGOs are responsible to implement that decision, potentially giving directions on the disposition of the Subject’s membership to the Leadership Council, the Chapter, and other relevant parties.